elm-city-craftworks/weiqi/TOUR.md

 ```

 This function is called by the application runner for
-each graphics adapter to allow its display to be updated
+each graphics adapter to update the display whenever
-whenever the game state changes.
+game state changes.

 The basic idea is that each time a player clicks an empty
 intersection on the board, the callback gets triggered twice: